 After studying English at Liverpool University and completing teacher training at Manchester University, Rachel started working in primary schools in London.
 She worked primarily in Key Stage 1, and after two years became Infant Phase Leader.
 After moving to Shanghai to broaden her experience of different educational settings (and out of a passion for going on adventures!), she joined the NAIS Pudong Infant Leadership team in 2014.
 After one year, she joined Junior School, where she has been teaching Year 5 since 2015.

 After growing up in London, Rachel considers herself an honorary northerner after studying for four years in Liverpool and Manchester.
 This is Rachel’s first teaching post abroad and she loves living in China.
-She moved here with her husband Simon and her daughter Caoimhe.
-She enjoys learning Mandarin, and is (slowly!) preparing for her next HSK exam.
+She moved here with her husband Simon, and their daughters, Caoimhe and Levi.
+She enjoys learning Mandarin and is (slowly!) preparing for her next HSK exam.
 Her hobbies include yoga, running, cooking and reading.